 The audit reports for the above audits are compiled andsubmitted to management committee and audit committee for review and necessary action.

 The Company's Books of Accounts are maintained in SAPand transactions are executed through SAP (ERP) setups to ensure correctness/effectiveness of all transactions integrity and reliability of reporting.

 The Company has a robust mechanism of building budgets at anintegrated cross- functional level.
 The budgets are reviewed on a monthly basis so as toanalyze the performance and take corrective action wherever required.

 The Company has in place a well-defined Whistle BlowerPolicy/ Vigil Mechanism.

 The Company has a system of Internal Business Reviews.
 All departmentalheads discuss their business issues and future plans in monthly review meetings.
 Theyreview their achievements vs. budgets in quarterly review meetings.

 Compliance of secretarial functions is ensured by way ofsecretarial audit.

 Compliance relating to cost records of the company isensured by way of cost audit.

 DEVELOPMENT AND IMPLEMENTATION OF RISK MANAGEMENT

 Dabur has in place comprehensive risk assessment andminimization procedures which are reviewed by the Board periodically.
 The Risk ManagementCommittee of the Board is responsible for preparation of Risk Management Plan reviewingand monitoring the same on regular basis identifying and reviewing critical risks onregular basis updating the Risk Register on quarterly basis reporting of key changes incritical risks to the Board on an ongoing basis and a detailed report on yearly basisevaluation of risk management systems by the Audit Committee on yearly basis and suchother functions as may be prescribed by the Board.

+The Committee holds quarterly meetings to review the critical risksidentified. and their minimization procedures are assessed categorically under the broadheads of High Medium and Low risks.
 Further the risks control systems are instituted toensure that the risks in each business process are mitigated.
-The two joint Chief RiskOfficers (CROs) are responsible for the overall risk governance in the Company and reportsdirectly to the Management Committee (MANCOM) which consists of various functional heads.The Board provides oversight and reviews the Risk Management Policy on a quarterly basis.
-The Boardis responsible for framing implementing and monitoring the risk management plan of theCompany.
+The two joint Chief RiskOfficers (CROs) are responsible for the overall risk governance in the Company and reportsdirectly to the Management Committee (MANCOM) which consists of various functional heads.The Board provides oversight and reviews the Risk Management Policy.
+The Board isresponsible for framing implementing and monitoring the risk management plan of theCompany.
 During the year Pricewaterhouse Coopers Pvt.
 Ltd. Internal auditors had testedthe Risk & Control Matrices for various processes as a part of Internal financialcontrol framework.
 In line with the Listing Regulations cyber security risk is includedin the risk management plan and a Risk Management Policy with respect to Commoditiesincluding through hedging has also been framed by the Company. covid -19 is anunprecedented risk and it has severely affected all the key dimensions of businessoperations both at national level and international level since March

 In the opinion of the Board there has been no identification ofelements of risk that may threaten the existence of the Company.